Lodewijk's father, Karel Mortelmans, was a printer but also a music lover and member of music associations. His older brother Frans became a painter.

 In 1921 Mortelmans made an art trip through the United States, where many of his compositions (mostly Lieder) were performed and published.

 After retiring as a director in 1933, Mortelmans stayed often in Waasmunster.
-In rural seclusion he continued with composing (mainly piano work and arrangements of folk songs) and with the development of a handbook for counterpoint.
+In rural seclusion he continued with composing (mainly piano work and arrangements of folk lieder) and with the development of a handbook for counterpoint.

 Mortelmans was a member of the Royal Flemish Academy of Belgium.